pablomatiasgomez/real-estate-listings/README.md

       up all the columns that have "links" as header.
 Uses `credentials` to authenticate as a service account.
     * `files` - Reads each file in `files` (path relative to the project folder), line by line and ignores lines that start with "//" or are empty.
-* `broser` - configures how the browser will run and fetch the pages
+* `broser` - configures how the browser will run and fetch the pages:
+    * `proxy` - proxy to be used when launching browser, if any.
-    * `xintelApiKey` - apiKey to use when fetching xintel pages
+    * `xintelApiKey` - apiKey to use when fetching xintel pages.
-    * `timeBetweenPageFetchesMs` - Time to wait between each page fetch
+    * `timeBetweenPageFetchesMs` - Time to wait between each page fetch.
 * `telegram` - Telegram configuration used to notify the changes:
-    * `token` - bot token, provided when you create the bot
+    * `token` - bot token, provided when you create the bot.
     * `chatId` - chat in which you want to receive the notifications.
 You can retrieve the bot's chats by getting the latest messages, using https://api.telegram.org/bot{TOKEN}/getUpdates